briznad/whenVisible/README.md

 - **timeout**
   - Type: [**Number**](http://api.jquery.com/Types#Number)
   - Default: `3000`
   - A positive integer representing the total number of checks to run before timing out.
-The default settings of 100ms checks occurring at most 3000 times means the timeout will occur at 5 minutes.
+The default setting of 100ms checks occurring at most 3000 times means the timeout will occur at 5 minutes.

 ### Example: check out the [demo page](http://briznad.github.io/whenVisible/)!